kaiko-ai/eva/docs/user-guide/tutorials/evaluate_resnet.md

           drop_rate: 0.0
           pretrained: false
 ```
-To reduce training time, lets overwrite some of the default parameters.
+To reduce training time, let's overwrite some of the default parameters.
 In the terminal where you run *eva*, set:
 ```
 export OUTPUT_ROOT=logs/resnet/bach
 export MAX_STEPS=50